janakiveluri/webportal/docs/userguide.rst

 - Another benefit of taking online tutorials, and probably the most popular one, would be that it offers flexibility to students.
-Because they can attend classes and courses whenever and wherever there is a computer and access to the internet, they can easily plan out a schedule that would work for them.
+Because they can attend classes and courses whenever and wherever there is a computer and access to the Internet, they can easily plan out a schedule that would work for them.

 - Online learning allows a more student-centered teaching